 What to Wear in Interlaken in the Winter

 When the temperatures drop this low, it’s crucial to pack smart and stay cozy.
-So, what are the must-haves for a cold weather trip?
+Since Switzerland is expensive, you might want to avoid shopping here.
+So, what are the must-haves for a cold-weather trip?
 Here are some essential items that you won’t want to forget:

 TOP THINGS TO DO IN INTERLAKEN IN THE WINTER

 Go Skiing and Snowboarding

 While Interlaken itself may not be the ultimate ski paradise, there are tons of options nearby to satisfy your winter sports cravings.
 Check out Niederhorn Mountain, Brienz-Axalp Mountain, Diemtigtal Valley, Schwanden-Sigriswil, Habkern, and Aeschi-Aeschiried for some compact and family-friendly fun.